-A good set of brand management skills can determine a company’s ability to inspire consumer trust.
+A good set of brand management skills delivers important benefits to companies and can help them inspire consumer trust.
 According to industry research:

 - It takes 5 to 7 impressions for people to remember a brand.

 - Presenting a brand consistently across all platforms can increase revenue by up to 23%.

 - Over 70% of brand managers consider building an audience more important than converting sales.

 - 86% of consumers prefer an authentic and honest brand personality on social networks.